 The Budget and Accounting Procedures Act of 1950 allows the Secretary of the Treasury to stipulate the format and requirements of executive agencies to furnish financial and operational information to the President and the Congress to comply with the Government Management Reform Act of 1994 (GMRA) (Pub.
 L. Number 103-356), which requires the Secretary of the Treasury to prepare and submit annual audited financial statements of the executive branch.
-The Secretary of the Treasury developed guidance in TFM Chapter, Volume 1, Part 2, Chapter 4700 and Treasury's Supplemental Guidance to the TFM, Volume 1, Part 2, Chapter 4700 dated October 2016 (Supplemental Guidance) to provide agencies with instructions to meet the requirements of GMRA.
+The Secretary of the Treasury developed guidance in TFM Chapter, Volume 1, Part 2, Chapter 4700 to provide agencies with instructions to meet the requirements of GMRA.
 The TFM Chapter 4700 requires agencies to:

-- Submit a GTAS adjusted trial balance which will be used to populate a Reclassified Balance Sheet, Reclassified Statement of Net Cost, and Reclassified Statement of Changes in Net Position. - 2.
+- 1. Submit a GTAS adjusted trial balance which will be used to populate a Reclassified Balance Sheet, Reclassified Statement of Net Cost, and Reclassified Statement of Changes in Net Position. - 2.
 List closing package financial statement line item amounts identified as Federal by trading partner and amount. - 3.
 Report notes information that is based on the Reclassified Balance Sheet line items and other notes information required to meet FASAB standards. - 4.
 Report other data information that is not based on the Reclassified Balance Sheet line items and other data noted information required to meet FASAB standards. - 5.
-Report the information in the FR Notes Report and Other Data Report entitled "2015 September", "Prior Year", "PY", "Previously Reported", "Line Item Changes", and "Threshold"[, and the information as of and for the year-ended September 30, 2015 included in the "Text Data" of the FR Notes Reports and "Other Text Data" of the Other Data Reports] and the information in Note X related to the prior year balances, are presented for purposes of additional analysis in accordance with TFM Chapter 4700 and the Supplemental Guidance and are not a required part of the closing package financial statements.
+Report the information in the FR Notes Report and Other Data Report entitled "2016 September", "Prior Year", "PY", "Previously Reported", "Line Item Changes", and "Threshold", and the information as of and for the year-ended September 30, 2016 included in the "Text Data" of the FR Notes Reports and "Other Text Data" of the Other Data Reports and the information in Note X related to the prior year balances, are presented for purposes of additional analysis in accordance with TFM Chapter 4700 are not a required part of the closing package financial statements.